Photography by Shana Cruz-Thompson

 His work has been exhibited at the Urban Institute for Contemporary Arts, Grand Rapids, MI, Parthenon Museum Nashville, The Denver Museum of Nature and Science, Arvada Center for the Arts and Humanities and The Corcoran Gallery of Art.
 He has collaborated with modern and contemporary ballet dance companies for performances at The Kennedy Center Millenium Stage in Washington DC, Perfomatica in Mexico, the King Center in Denver and the Atlas Center for the Arts in Boulder.

 Leister is an Associate Professor at the University of Colorado Denver teaching illustration and design.
 He is represented by the Walker Fine Art Gallery in Denver.
 For more information contact the Walker Gallery or firstname.lastname@example.org

-In addition to coding for collaborations and interactive art, Leister has developed games and kiosks exhibitions and mobile applications.
+In addition to coding for collaborations and generative art, Leister has developed games and interactive touch screens for museum exhibitions.
 Clients include the Denver Art Museum, University of Colorado Denver, Next Stage Gallery, Denver Performing Arts Center and the Friends of Dinosaur Ridge.
-Links and descriptions are in the Applications section.
+Links to these projects are in the Applications section.